backupbrew/switchbrew/Memory layout.md

         may be done from the start again (maybe ?).
     */

-    /* Core0 executes this big KASL function, then powers on the other CPUs (?). */ MapPartially(RandomizeL1Boundary(DRAM, sizeof(DRAM)) -> DRAM_FROM_SECTION1: offsetof DRAM_FROM_SECTION1,
+    /* Core0 executes this big KASLR function, then powers on the other CPUs (?). */ MapPartially(RandomizeL1Boundary(DRAM, sizeof(DRAM)) -> DRAM_FROM_SECTION1: offsetof DRAM_FROM_SECTION1,

     /* Randomize */